Lori10/LLM-Agent-ReAct-BabyAGI/README.md

-# Autonomous AI Research Agent Based on ReAct
+# Autonomous AI Research Agent Based on BabyAGI and ReAct

 This repository consists of two autonomous AI agents:
 1. **BabyAGI Agent**